Calculate your Property’s RevPAR

 Revenue per available room (RevPAR) refers to the average amount of income generated from each room in your hotel.
 It’s a key performance indicator (KPI) commonly used in the hospitality industry to measure your business’s hotel room revenue.

-You can calculate the RevPAR based on occupancy in your hotel rooms on any given night, or over the course of a week, month, or year.
+You can calculate the RevPAR index based on room sales on any given night or a different period of time, like a month or year.
 Depending on your hotel's RevPar, you can figure out if your rates are putting customers in rooms, or if there’s a potential pricing issue at play.

 To give you a practical idea of what RevPAR looks like in action, let’s look at an example.
 Say you have a 20-room hotel with an 80% hotel occupancy rate and an average daily rate (ADR) of $100 USD.
 In this case, you would take the ADR of $100, multiply it by the occupancy rate of 80%, and end up with $80 – this is your RevPAR.